60 Years of Hodgkin and Huxley

 Support

-Supported by OCNS, The Gatsby Charitable Foundation and The Physiological Society
+Supported by OCNS, The Gatsby Charitable Foundation, The Physiological Society and the European Biophysical Societies' Association.

 Additional travel grants will be available to OCNS members.